How Early Should I Book My Graduation Session?

 Things to Keep in Mind About an "On Campus" Photoshoot

 TIME: Your photoshoot will be a little bit longer because we would need walk around to find locations to shoot.
-Depending on how big the campus it can take some time to get from one end to the other.
+Depending on how big the campus is, it can take some time to get from one end to the other.
 There are location that are landmarks of the campus and where many decide to take pictures at.
 During grad season, there might we a waiting line to get the shot as other grads are also trying to take the same picture at the same location.
 As photographers, we try to be respectful and not rush other photographers that are trying to get their shots.
 Usually a session would be around 60 min but on campus can vary between 60-90 minutes.
 I would suggest having a list of locations you would want to takes pictures by before your shoot.
 Maybe take some time to scout the campus and find cool new locations for your graduation session.

 Campus Rules: Some campuses have specific rules when it comes brining props on campus.
 If you are planning to bring confetti or anything that can get a little messy, I would suggest checking if the campus has any specific regulations regarding grad photoshoots.